 How to Hang Your Milk Jug Bird Feeder

 I see two options readily available to you when it comes time to hang your pretty and painted milk jug bird feeder.
 You could use the handle to hang it from a tree and use some good quality twine or rope to secure it on, or you could create a hanger from the lid.

 If you’d like to take the lid hanging route, start by carefully drilling in two holes in the lid and loop your twine through those holes and then knot the top.

 Next, you’ll want to glue that lid onto the jug; I recommend gorilla glue.
 I just dab a thin layer around the inside of the lid and pop that onto the jug and allow it to dry completely (Your package instructions will let you know how long it should take).

 I love using an old milk jug to make a bird feeder that will help encourage birds to hang around your property.
 Particularly in the winter when their food sources can be quite low, a feeder can assist them in surviving and thriving out in the wild.

-All in, this craft cost me around $20, even if you consider that you have to buy and drink the milk!
-I spent about an hour or so on the painting, so the longest bit of this craft is waiting for coats of paint and glue to dry.
+I spent about an hour painting, so the longest bit of this craft is waiting for coats of paint and glue to dry.
 It’s a perfect upcycling craft because you’re taking something you might toss in the recycling bin (or worse, the garbage) and creating something useful.
-For more upcycling ideas, be sure to check out my earlier post on the subject!
+For some other upcycling ideas, check out Upcycling – 7 Awesome Ways to Get Started!

 That is all for this week.
-I would greatly appreciate it if you could share this post on your favorite social media network by using one of the share buttons or pin it to Pinterest!
-If you tried this craft or have a question about it, let me know how it went in the comments down below, I’d love to hear from you.
+Please share this post on your favorite social media network by using one of the share buttons or pin it to Pinterest!